docker/docs/engine/installation/index.md

 {% include docker_cloud_matrix.md %}

-See also [Docker Cloud](#docker-cloud) for setup instructions for Digital Ocean, Packet, SoftLink, or Bring Your Own Cloud.
+See also [Docker Cloud](#docker-cloud) for setup instructions for Digital Ocean, Packet, SoftLayer, or Bring Your Own Cloud.

 ### Server